j-r-dial/Outages-Project/README.md

 **Alternative Hypothesis:** Missingness of DEMAND.LOSS.MW depends on CAUSE.CATEGORY.

-Here, the p-value was () which is less than our significance level of 0.05, meaning that we reject the null hypothesis.
+**Interpretation** Here, the p-value was () which is less than our significance level of 0.05, meaning that we reject the null hypothesis.
 Since we reject the null, this illustrates that the missingness in the DEMAND.LOSS column does depend on CAUSE.CATEGORY.
 Likely, this is because different causes of outages are associated with varying amounts of peak MegaWatt loss, which could be an explannation for why missingness in this column depends on outage cause.

 ## Hypothesis Testing
 The two hypotheses we tested were: